sashadt/docs/docs/dtmanage.md

 - Download the app package
 - Delete the app package
-- Create a new application in an application package via dtAssemble (requires enterprise license)
 - Launch applications in the app package

 > **Note:** If authentication is enabled, you may not be able to see others’ app packages, depending on your permissions.